Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 	they t4ell them thay semyon might betray verdant semyon has a different job perhaps
 	the letter paper is given to evrdant

+rat implies overlord as marus

+ratronus leaves the room
+	semyon added the letter cont4ents